charlescurley/realforth/README.md

 fastForth is know to work with the Hatari emulator.
 It is set up to emulate an Atari Mega ST with 2 MB of RAM, and three disk partitions.
 The first two are ASCI 32 MB partitions built per Hatari instructions.
 The third is a GEMDOS drive, useful for copying files into and out of the first two partitions.
 It is essential to emulate a 68000 because the fastForth trap handlers are for 68000.
 Trap handlers for later versions of the 680x0 family would be welcome.
 Feel free to crank the emulated CPU up to 32MHz.

 fastForth will run in color or monochrome mode.
 If it finds the computer in 16 color mode, it will force the resolution to four color mode, better for software development.
 It does not return the resolution to 16 color mode on exit.
+For this reason, four color mode is preferable.

 ### XSteem